gcrnet/gcrnet.github.io/_workshop/bashshellprogramming.md

 ## Description

 This workshop is planned to last for 2 hours.
-It is a live coding workshop and participants are expected to practise along with the instructor.
+It is a live coding workshop and participants are expected to practice along with the instructor.
 Lessons will focus on using the command-line text editor, Vim, to create and edit files, utilizing for-loops for automation, using variables to store information, and writing scripts